TanayKapoor/my-portfolio/replit.md

 ## Overview

 This is a personal portfolio website for Tanay, a Full Stack Machine Learning Engineer.
-The application is built as a modern single-page application with a React frontend and Express.js backend, featuring a typewriter animation, halftone hero section, and professional portfolio presentation.
+The application is built as a modern single-page application with a React frontend and Express.js backend, featuring a typewriter animation, halftone hero section, professional portfolio presentation, and an advanced projects showcase section with Raycast-inspired design.

+**Current Status**: Projects section complete with advanced interactions and scroll controls.
+TL;DR functionality enhanced with smart scroll detection.

 ## User Preferences